 “They don’t just want territory,” a senior Burkinabè security official told us.
 “They want to replace the state.”

 By May 2026, that shared reality had finally translated into formal cooperation.
 Fartaag’s delegation spent several days in Ouagadougou, meeting with Burkinabè Security Minister Mahamadou Sana and touring the national police academy.
 The agenda was razor-sharp: intelligence sharing, synchronized counter-terrorism operations, and institutional linkage between security agencies.
+The two sides also discussed linking their national police and intelligence services to track al-Qaeda’s cross-continental logistics.

-THE Turkish Thread
+The Turkish Thread

 What binds these two nations beyond the bomb blasts?
 Ankara.